 Body measurements you are going to need for drafting the knit bodice sloper

-- Bust - measure at the widest part of the bust, with arms of the model up.
+- Bust – Measure the widest part of the bust, with the arms of the model up.

 - Crotch depth -You can get this measurement by sitting on a chair and holding a ruler next to your hips.
 Measure from the chair up to the waist.

-- Nape to waist - the nape is the point where the neck intersects with the back.
-Measure from that point straight down to waist line at the center back.
+- Nape to waist – the nape is the point where the neck intersects with the back.
+Measure from that point straight down to the waistline at the center back.

 - Neck circumference – measure the circumference at the lower part of the neck, with the tape not too tight.